So you’re interested in or curious about becoming a mentor; you’ve come to the right place!

 They will benefit from:

-Please click below to select either “Foster Parent Mentor Application”, or, “Kinship Parent Mentor Application”
+Please click below to select either “Foster Care Mentor Application”, or, “Kinship Care Mentor Application”

-The mentorship program supervisor/coordinator will require a referral from your support worker after we receive your application form.
+The AFKA Associate Executive Director will require a referral from your support worker after we receive your application form.
 We will ask your support worker about your personal skill and strengths, your experience in the child intervention system, your communication skills and whether you would make a great mentor overall.
 These questions are also asked of you at the end of your application, therefore it is important that you fill out that section in detail.

 Successful applicants will be invited via email and/or phone to complete a mentor orientation session, which will take approximately 30 – 45 minutes.
 Please note that participating in the orientation session is mandatory to participating in the mentorship program.

-Do you have a question about the AFPA Mentorship Program?
+Do you have a question about the AFKA Mentorship Program?
 You may find the answer you are looking for below.

 How do you decide who gets into the Mentorship Program?

-The mentorship supervisor/coordinators consider each kinship mentor application individually.
+The AFKA Associate Executive Director considers each kinship mentor application individually.
 If the applicant meets the qualifications, has strong communication skills and personal strengths, has experience with various aspects of the child intervention system, as well as the support of their support workers, they will be considered an excellent candidate to become a mentor.

 Why have I not been selected as a mentor?